tbali0524/cgtest/README.md

 ![php-version-73](https://shields.io/badge/php->=7.3-blue)

-CGTest is a single-file _php_ script, so you need `php` (v7.3 or newer) installed on your machine to use it.
+CGTest is a single-file php script, so you need `PHP` (v7.3 or newer) installed on your machine to use it.
+(PHP is very easy to install on Windows or Mac, and comes already pre-installed on most Linux distributions.)

-Of course, your code does not need to be in php. __Any language can be used__, for which you have a local dev environment.
+Of course, your code does not need to be written in php. _Any language can be used_, for which you have a local dev environment.
 You might just need to configure how the test runner should invoke your compiler and/or interpreter. _(But there is a high chance that default settings, provided for ~30 languages will also work for you.)_

 ## Configuration file